 There are a wide variety of scholarship opportunities available to Western students.
 While a partial listing is available on the Admissions website, for the most up-to-date information regarding scholarship opportunities at Western, please visit the Scholarship Center.

-Military.com is free site that connects service members, military families and veterans to all the benefits of service – government benefits, scholarships, discounts, lifelong friends, mentors, great stories of military life or missions, and much more.
+Military.com is a free site that connects service members, military families and veterans to all the benefits of service – government benefits, scholarships, discounts, lifelong friends, mentors, great stories of military life or missions, and much more.

 Military members, spouses and their college-aged dependents are guaranteed in-state tuition at public colleges and universities in the state where they reside or are permanently stationed.
 In accordance with SB 5318, Western also provides resident tuition and fees for eligible veterans and their dependents or spouse.
 For eligibility criteria, please contact:

 The Student Veterans of Western Club is a service-based organization for veterans, by veterans (and their supporters).
 This club holds a non-partisan viewpoint and is dedicated to veterans, their families, and the community in which they live.

 Veteran's Outreach Center

 The Veteran's Outreach Center (VOC) is dedicated to advocating for U.S. Armed Forces Veterans and their families for a positive Western experience.
 The VOC is a source for campus life information and a networking haven for veterans and military supporters.
 The center also coordinates the annual Veterans Day Ceremony, plans socials, informational fairs and workshops, and invites military representatives to speak during campus events and provides transitional assistance for new student veterans.

 disAbility Resources for Students (DRS) provides prospective and admitted Western students with disAbilities an equal opportunity to access all aspects of University life through services and programs designed to foster intellectual, emotional, physical, and social development.